PrachiteeChouhan31/EDA_course_work_machine_learning/README.md

 # EDA_course_work_machine_learning
-This is a course work assignment to perform EDA on two datasets and perform simple linear regression.
+This is a course work assignment for machine learning, winter 2023 at Seattle University.
+I have performed EDA on two datasets and perform simple linear regression.